 AP ART HISTORY

 Project Fashion is an introductory class in fashion design and illustration.
-Through an investigation of the history and relevance of fashion-as well as challenges in design inspiration, concept development, fashion illustration, fashion digital studio, draping and construction-students will take part in each stage of the fashion design process.
-As the class culminates, students will gain experience with actual fabric draping and the construction of a finished product.
+Through an investigation of the history and relevance of fashion-as well as challenges in design inspiration, concept development, fashion illustration, and fashion digital studio-students will take part in each stage of the fashion design process.
+As the class culminates, students will gain experience by developing a complete fashion collection from concept to runway.

 This Course includes the study of house planning, design, and building construction.
 Students will design and develop floor plans, elevations, section and plot plans as well as a scale model of their own house design.

-1/2 unit of credit No prerequisite This course satisfies the computer literacy requirement.
+1/2 unit of credit.
+Prerequisite- Grades 10-12.
+This course satisfies the computer literacy requirement.

 STAGECRAFT – (Semester Course)